lgalaz/fullstack-javascript/next.js/Rendering_Strategies/explanation.md

 Rendered on each request.
 Use dynamic data sources or `cache: 'no-store'`.

+Use `export const dynamic = 'force-dynamic'` when you must opt out of static optimization.

 ## CSR (Client-Side Rendering)

 Rendered in the browser.
 Use client components and fetch on the client.

+CSR still benefits from server-rendered shells when combined with App Router layouts.

 ## Streaming